 What is the Florida HIV Needs Assessment?
 The Florida HIV Needs Assessment is a survey conducted by the Florida Department of Health (DOH).
 The survey asks people living with HIV in Florida questions about their healthcare.
 It only takes about 5 minutes and is completely anonymous.
 It is an opportunity for People Living With HIV/AIDS (PLWHA) to share their [...]

-Here are 8 tips to help you medically prepare for a hurricane.
+8 Tips To Help Medically Prepare for a Hurricane Here are 8 tips to help medically prepare for a hurricane.
 Hurricanes can be incredibly destructive bringing lots of wind and rain over an extended period of time.
-Orlando Immunology Center wants to ensure that you are medically prepared in the event Central Florida finds itself in the path of one of these major [...]
+Orlando Immunology Center wants to ensure that you are medically prepared in the event Central Florida finds itself [...]

-New PrEP Study 5/19/17 UPDATE - This study is now closed.
+New PrEP Study 5/19/17 UPDATE - This is an ongoing study but enrollment has closed.
 Orlando Immunology Center is excited to announce a new study for Pre-Exposure Prophylaxis (PrEP).
 Pre-Exposure Prophylaxis (PrEP) This study is to evaluate if a once daily investigational medicine can help reduce the risk of HIV infection from sex.
-You may qualify if you [...]
+You [...]

 Big Gay Brunch In conjunction with Come Out with Pride 2016, Big Gay Brunch presented by Orlando Immunology Center, will feature an amazing brunch spread, bottomless mimosas and a Bloody Mary bar, entertainment and special surprise performances.
 Eat, drink and come out with pride!
 Come join us and get your tickets today!!